DarkBunniee/Android-Kotlin-Project/README.md

 # Android-Kotlin-
-This repository is created to store the android kotlin projects. such as
+This repository is created to store the android kotlin projects.